tobyhodges/probable-enigma/episodes/04-data-repositories.md

 > ## Exercise 5: Using repositories (5 min).
 > Discuss the following questions:
-> * Why is choosing a domain specific repositories over zenodo more FAIR?
+> * Why is choosing (a) domain specific repository(ies) over Zenodo more FAIR?
-> * How can selecting a repository for your data as soon as an experiment is performed (or even before!) benefits your team research and helps data become FAIR?
+> * How can selecting a repository for your data as soon as an experiment is performed (or even before!) benefit your team's research and help data become FAIR?
-> * What to do if your publication contains multiple data types?
+> * What is the FAIRest thing to do if your publication contains multiple data types?
 > * What is the most surprising thing you’ve learned today?
 >
 {: .challenge}